pingcap/docs-cn/tools/tidb-binlog-kafka.md

     # the path of storing Drainer data (default "data.drainer")
     data-dir = "data.drainer"

-    # the ZooKeeper address; you can use this option to get the Kafka address from ZooKeeper
+    # the ZooKeeper address; you can use this option to get the Kafka address from ZooKeeper; if the namespace is configured in Kafka, you need to keep the same configuration here
     zookeeper-addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181"
+    # example of the ZooKeeper address that configures the namespace
+    zookeeper-addrs = "192.168.0.11:2181,192.168.0.12:2181,192.168.0.13:2181/kafka/123"

     # the node address of the PD cluster
     pd-urls = "http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379"